 Whilst rummaging through the Local Studies archive at the newly opened Bradford Library I discovered a review of Rita, Sue and Bob Too, written by Hilary Mantel for The Spectator in 1987.
-Bonkers in Bradford is a particularly caustic reading of Alan Clarke’s film, and shows Mantel’s attitude to Andrea Dunbar and the North of England at full throttle.
+Bonkers in Bradford is a particularly caustic reading of Alan Clarke’s film, and shows Mantel’s attitude towards Andrea Dunbar at full throttle.

 “Suppose you lived in Bradford, on the Buttershaw Estate.
 You could – according to this film – pick up your giro, reel around the streets in a drunken fashion, enjoy group sex, and abuse your children and neighbours in roundly satisfying north-country terms.
 You could go to a nightclub where the lights turned your face fuchsia, and join in a merry song called ‘We’re having a gang-bang’ – there is a mime to go with it.
 You would never wake up in the night sweating about post-structuralism, or the Dow Jones Share Index.
 You could have malt vinegar, not raspberry.
 You would never have to eat salades tièdes.
 Every night you could have fish and chips.

 Andrea Dunbar, the screenplay writer, is a local girl who has been taken up by media folk, and is now dangerously poised between two horrid realities.
 On the one hand, she has had three illegitimate children; on the other, she has sold three plays to the Royal Court.
 She has been at a battered wives’ refuge; more lately – why are some young lives such a tissue of misfortune? – she has been at the Groucho Club.
 Now she has gone back to Bradford, where no doubt the burghers will stone her in the streets for besmirching the city’s reputation.
 No doubt she will stone them right back.